HIGHER EDUCATION

 Eligibility Criteria

-• Submit a copy of Verification of Tribal Enrollment (see your local IRA)
+• Verification of Tribal Enrollment (see your local IRA).

-• Submit High School Diploma or GED Diploma and any previous College Transcripts
+• High School Diploma or GED Diploma and any previous College Transcripts

-• Submit a Letter of Acceptance or Admissions from an accredited College or University
+• A Letter of Acceptance or Admissions from an accredited College or University

 • Two Letters of Recommendation